Summit Program – A Pathway for High Ability Learners

 Languages Requirements:

-Languages are compulsory throughout the student’s enrolment in the Summit Program.
-This means students are required to study their chosen language up to the end of year 10.
+Languages are compulsory throughout the student’s enrolment in the Summit Program from year 7 – 9.
+This means students are required to study their chosen language up to the end of year 9.
 Students can choose which language they wish to study.

 Maths Requirements: